 - An exit strategy is meant to maximise the benefit/value of your interest in the private practice.
 It should reflect what you've invested into it. - Map out possible scenarios with your lawyer and ensure each are covered in your agreements. - An established practice will already have exit strategies in place.
-Review these thoroughly before buying in.
+Review these thoroughly before buying in or entering a group.